 - Registration: If it’s a first time registration, please send along the name of your school, university, institute, etc. to JWagner@lpm.uni-sb.de

-The top half of this writeup is mne (Vance’s) and the other half (below) comes from Juergen’s great email which recapped the webinar with some of the same material I had mentioned.
+The top half of this writeup is mine (Vance’s) and the other half (below) comes from Juergen’s email which recapped the webinar with some of the same material I had mentioned.
 I intend to do more work on this webinar deconstructing it so that I can apply some of its lessons in my teaching, more about which when I have time later.
 I fly home to Abu Dhabi tomorrow.

-This is from Jürgen Wagner’s “post-paratory” email following the event.
+What follows here is from Jürgen Wagner’s “post-paratory” email following the event.
 I have reproduced it verbatim here, as it is rich in content, but there will be some duplications from my own notes.
 In Jürgen’s words …

 App-Smashing has developed into a craze in the US and though it can not even be found on Wikipedia blogposts, Pinterest-boards, YouTube- and Vimeo-clips and tweets about the phenomenon are “exploding” and I forecast that it will “arrive” in Europe soon, with Joe being the only European protagonist in Europe so far.

 - So, here’s the link to the recording that will be online for a couple of months